I am a network researcher at Ericsson research focusing on 5G (in the Network Architecture and Protocols group).

 I completed my PhD in computer science in 2017 at the Simula Research Lab and Universitetet i Oslo under the supervison of Dr. Ozgu Alay and Prof. Michael Welzl.

 My PhD dissertation focused on increasing robustness in multipath transport with MPTCP.

-My research interests lie in network measurements, performance, security and congestion control.
-More concrete, I am interested in how the Internet evolves - how technologies are developed, adopted and influence different entities - and how security and privacy can be harmonised, more usable and assessed.
+My research interests lie in networked systems' measurements, performance, security and congestion control.
+More concrete, I am interested in how such systems (e.g. the Internet) evolve - how technologies are developed, adopted and impact different entities - and how security and privacy in general can be harmonised, made more usable and assessed.

 You can find more details about me in my resume and under publications.